-Counselor trainees whose personal problems are affecting or are likely to affect their performance should discuss their situation with the site supervisor, practicum instructor and the Assistant Director of Academic Advising, aligned with DCHS.
+Counselor trainees whose personal problems are affecting or are likely to affect their performance should discuss their situation with the site supervisor, practicum instructor and their Student Success Advisor.

 In the event a counselor trainee believes that these personal issues require that she or he withdraw from the practicum experience, it is essential that this not be an independent decision.
 If it were to happen, it should be done in coordination with the site supervisor and with the approval of the Program Coordinator.
 Failure to terminate appropriately with clients can be an unethical violation that may result in dismissal from the program.